- Eye of the Eiger

 Best for experts – Zermatt has loads of advanced options, with heli-skiing for those who can afford it, while those in Zurich needing a powder fix will often nip to Engelberg in their time off.

-Traditionally synonymous pretty chocolate box chalets and high-end hotels, Crystal’s selection of resorts aims to maintain the quality, but open up these beautiful mountains to a larger quantity of holidaymakers.
+Traditionally synonymous pretty chocolate box chalets and high-end hotels, Crystal’s selection of resorts aims to maintain the quality, but open up these beautiful mountains to a larger quantity of visitors.

 So we’ve got everything from modern apartments and sleek hotels in Engelberg and Saas Fee, to Our Finest properties in Zermatt and traditional wooden lodgings in Wengen.

 Of course, Switzerland offers some of the most iconic mountains in the world.
 Zermatt is home to the picturesquely pointy Matterhorn – a setting for thrill seekers for over 150 years – while the imposing Eiger towers over Grindelwald and Wengen.

-Just as popular in the summer months, Swiss ski resorts are year round towns and villages, which makes for a great atmosphere in these bustling communities for both guests and locals alike.
-Talking of locals, there’s a mix of French and Germanic language and influences across the country, manifesting itself in the range of architecture, infrastructure, food and drink on offer.
+Just as popular in the summer months, Swiss ski resorts are year round towns and villages, which makes for a great atmosphere in these bustling communities.
+There’s a mix of French and Germanic language and influences across the country, manifesting itself in the range of architecture, infrastructure, food and drink on offer.

 Food and drink